-If you don’t dare to fail, you are as you read this failing miserably.
+If you don't dare to fail in anything, you are as you read this failing miserably.

 A common misunderstanding for most people is the meaning of failing.
 People generally confuse failure with downfall and negativity.
 You think that if you fail, you've lost a battle of war and the world will end for you.
 You're too scared to do anything about anything important in life because you might just fail at it, and you can't afford that, it hurts your self image, and the money and time you spent was all for a big nothing.